haxtheweb/edtechjoker/draft-outline.md

 - Run through the "Lit Tutorial" (which is in TypeScript): https://lit.dev/tutorial/
 - Write a blog post about Similarities across component libraries.
 What concepts do they share?
 What aspects of a component library lock you into the model of the authors and which set you free to build what you need quickly?

-# Week 4: Project 1: The damn button
+# Week 4: Project 1: Starting the "OMG I CAN'T BELIEVE THIS GOES INTO JUST A button", button
 ## Tues: Sizing up our own atom
 - Buttons are common atoms within an atomic design pattern
 - https://bradfrost.com/blog/post/atomic-web-design/ - resource for what is atomic design